tsnellgrove/dark_castle3/doc/to_do.md

 		- Establish clearer nomenclature for temp variables that will be fully assigned at end (e.g. 'royal_hedgehog-*temp*')
 		- Should really think through a 'validity test' for pre_actions - would like to leverage all the validation code I already have!
 		- Should noun obj methods return a 'success' indicator (for pre & post actions)?
+			- IDEA: do I need to check for kinging_scroll in hand since this is a post_act_cmd ???
 		- Be able to call noun methods in non_buffer mode purely for pre & post action validation?
 	- TBD: de-dup warning and timer classes
 		- IDEA: after cleaning up some typos it appears that "selective inheritance" just isn't a thing.
 What now?